What you don't know can cost you!

 - Don't buy straight away - Even the time of day could impact on the price you pay.
 If you really want to ensure you get the best price, don't buy straight away.
 Check the best time to buy by reviewing the product at different times throughout the day.
 Sellers can receive statistics on the highest times of buying from their websites and can lower or push up prices during their peak times.

 Melanie Toye is a creative, engaging, story teller and has written and published 11 books to date.
 Melanie's career also involves freelance writing and she is a woman surrounded by males, i.e. wife, mother of two gorgeous boys and two male German shepherd dogs.
 You can follow Melanie Toye via her blog, Twitter, Facebook, LinkedIn and read a free sample of her books here.

 Take the Next Step:

 - Do you enjoy shopping online?
-If so, don't miss these 11 ways to protect your online purchases or these 2 tricks to landing online shopping deals.
+If so, don't miss these 11 ways to protect your online purchases.

 - If you often shop on Amazon, you might like to know 'Is Amazon hiding it's best deals?'

 - Get control of your financial life.
 Subscribe to Financial Independence, a free daily email that provides you with the tools to help you gain that control and achieve financial independence.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist for FREE!